LSU Online Faculty Orientation

 Turnitin Assignment activity in LSU Online Moodle allows instructors to assess and provide feedback for student’s written work using the assessment tools available within Turnitin’s Document Viewer.
 To view a demonstration of how it works, select Turnitin Demo that demonstrates how to use Turnitn, if it were not integrated into Moodle.

-Echo 360 provides a Lecture Capture System, enabling the upload of presentation material, recording of audio and visual lectures, hosting of interactions among students, and tracking the progress of students.
-Utilizing this system, online faculty members can record their face-to-face class lectures and provide 2- to 8-minute topical presentations to their online students.
-Faculty can also utilize lectures captured by Echo 360 to flip their face-to-face classrooms, facilitating active learning.
+Panopto lecture capture platform enables faculty to record and stream live video, a storage and video management portal, a search engine for easy retrieval of video content, and interactive video players.
+Utilizing this system, online faculty members can record their face-to-face class lectures and provide 2- to 15-minute topical presentations to their online students.
+Faculty can also utilize lectures captured by Panopto to flip their face-to-face classrooms, facilitating active learning.

 Faculty Technology Center